Frequently Asked

 dropdown arrow

-The first time you are accepted to a project, you will receive an onboarding email from our payroll partner, Gusto.
+The first time you are accepted to a project, you will receive an onboarding email from our payroll partner, Wingspan.
 Once you complete the onboarding process, you will start to receive payment for any outstanding invoices.
 Payroll runs on the 15th and last day of each month.
 In the next few months, we intend to add the capability to request a payment for outstanding approved time outside of the regular payroll dates.